Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Covolume polynomials

 \begin{defin} For $\ell\ge 1$, a homogeneous polynomial $P(\ut)\in \Rbb[t_0,\dots, t_\ell]$ is {\em sectional log-concave\/} if for all $(\ell+1)\times 2$ matrices $A$ with nonnegative real entries, the polynomial $P(A\binom uv)$ is log-concave or identically~$0$. \qede\end{defin}

-A bivariate homogeneous polynomial is sectional log-concave if it is log-concave (cf.~Remark~\ref{rem:lcslc}), and in general a homogeneous polynomial is sectional log-concave if all its restrictions to `nonnegative' lower dimensional subspaces are sectional log-concave.
+A bivariate homogeneous polynomial is sectional log-concave if it is log-concave (this is not obvious, cf.~Remark~\ref{rem:lcslc}), and in general a homogeneous polynomial is sectional log-concave if all its restrictions to `nonnegative' lower dimensional subspaces are sectional log-concave.
 Lorentzian polynomials are sectional log-concave; in fact, if $P(\ut)$ is Lorentzian and $A$ is as above, then $P(A\binom uv)$ is {\em ultra-\/}log-concave as a consequence of \cite[Theorem~2.10 and Example~2.26]{MR4172622}.
+(We recall that a homogeneous polynomial $\sum_{i+j=d}a_{ij}u^iv^j$ is `ultra'-log-concave if the sequence $i!j!a_{ij}$ is log-concave with no internal zeros.
+This is a stronger condition than log-concavity.)
 One of our main goals in this section is to prove that covolume polynomials are sectional log-concave.

 The following characterization of two-variable covolume polynomials is a simple corollary of another result of June Huh (\cite[Theorem~21]{MR2904577}).
 Following~\cite{MR4172622}, we consider the {\em normalization\/} operator on the polynomial ring, defined on monomials by $N(t_0^{i_0}\cdots t_\ell^{i_\ell}):=t_0^{i_0}\cdots t_\ell^{i_\ell}/i_0!\cdots i_\ell!$.
 By~\cite[Corollary~3.7]{MR4172622}, the normalization of a Lorentzian polynomial is Lorentzian.